 The Green Museum

 Based on the forward-looking ideas of Friedensreich Hundertwasser on environmental and social policy, KUNST HAUS WIEN creates a unique place that combines art and ecology.
 Since 2014, when Bettina Leidl took over as director, the house, as Vienna's first Green Museum, has been presenting artists who critically and visionary deal with topics such as sustainability, climate change, recycling, urbanism or intergenerational responsibility from today's perspective.
-With their artistic approach, they work out socio-political contexts and stimulate the discourse on them.

 A museum is also a producer of values, which as a public institution has to convey a socio-political stance.
 For this reason, KUNST HAUS WIEN attaches great importance to sustainable action, not only in terms of content, but also in operations and everyday work.
 Visible and invisible processes in museum operations are carried out in accordance with the highest possible ecological standards: 1) Resources are handled with care, 2) Repairs are the means of first choice, 3) When purchasing new products, attention is paid to long life, recycled raw materials, recyclability and environmental compatibility.
 In 2018, KUNST HAUS WIEN was the first museum to be awarded the Austrian Eco-Label.
 With its events and campaigns, the exhibition house aims to provide impetus for the entire cultural sector.